DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 (2018-2022) as if he were still campaigning, always aiming to reach a small but significant group of staunch supporters who would be able to expand support during election periods.
-However, the Bolsonaro administration’s irresponsible handling of the COVID-19 pandemic between 2020 and 2022 had a negative impact on Bolsonaro's approval ratings.
+However, the Bolsonaro administration's irresponsible handling of the COVID-19 pandemic between 2020 and 2022 had a negative impact on Bolsonaro\'s approval ratings.
-Even with a decline in approval during the pandemic and many other questionable actions by the then-president and his associates (including his four sons, three of which are elected officials), Lula da Silva's victory in the 2022 general election was not easy.
+Even with a decline in approval during the pandemic and many other questionable actions by the then-president and his associates (including his four sons, three of which are elected officials), Lula da Silva\'s victory in the 2022 general election was not easy.
 He won in the second round with just over 51 percent of all valid votes.